 Accreditations

 IICP College is committed to high standards in counselling and psychotherapy education.
-Our programmes are supported by professional body recognition, QQI validation, and learner protections.
+Our programmes are supported by professional body recognition, Quality and Qualifications Ireland (QQI) validation and learner protections.

 Professional Body Recognition (IACP)

-The Irish Association for Counselling and Psychotherapy (IACP) is Ireland’s largest counselling and psychotherapy professional body.
+The Irish Association for Counselling and Psychotherapy (IACP) is Ireland’s largest professional body for counselling and psychotherapy.
 IACP recognition is associated with quality and high standards in the field, and many employers (including roles in the public sector) may require professional accreditation alongside a recognised academic qualification.

 BSc (Hons) in Integrative Counselling and Psychotherapy

-Following a successful site visit, IICP College’s Master’s Programme in Pluralistic Counselling and Psychotherapy has been awarded full IACP accreditation.
-It is also QQI validated.
+Following a successful site visit, IICP College’s MSc in Pluralistic Counselling and Psychotherapy was awarded full IACP accreditation.
+It is also QQI-validated.

 Diploma in Integrative Supervision

-IICP College has been awarded professional accreditation by IACP for its Diploma in Integrative Supervision.
+IICP College was awarded professional accreditation by IACP for its Diploma in Integrative Supervision.

 QQI Academic Validation

-All QQI validated programmes in counselling and psychotherapy must adhere to the 2014 QQI Counselling and Psychotherapy Award Standards.
-QQI have validated the following IICP College programmes (select an award to view details):
+All QQI validated programmes in counselling and psychotherapy must adhere to the 2014 QQI Counselling and Psychotherapy Awards Standards.
+QQI have validated these IICP College programmes:

 Other Affiliations